Nubank Parque: International

-The very first big event at the Arena was on November 25 and 26, 2014, when Paul McCartney performed and completed his tour Out There in Brazil.
-About 50,000 people attended both concerts.
-The hard rock band Guns N' Roses performed at the stadium during their Not in This Lifetime...Tour on November 4 and 5, 2016 for an audience of 93,600 people.
-Shakira performed there during her El Dorado World Tour on October 21, 2018.
-The South Korean group BTS performed at the stadium during their Love Yourself: Speak Yourself Tour on May 25 and 26, 2019, with a sold-out crowd of 84,728 people.
+The arena's first major event took place on November 25 and 26, 2014, when Paul McCartney concluded the Brazilian leg of his Out There Tour.
+Approximately 50,000 people attended each concert.
+After that, nearly every major musical act touring through São Paulo performed at the arena until 2023, when Live Nation Entertainment signed an exclusivity agreement with São Paulo FC and the Estádio do Morumbi.
+Other notable concerts held at the venue include Guns N' Roses, which performed during the Not in This Lifetime...Tour on November 4 and 5, 2016, attracting an audience of 93,600 people; Aerosmith, which played its final Latin American concert at the arena on September 24, 2017, before a crowd of 45,000 (the band had also sold out the venue in 2016); Shakira, who performed there during the El Dorado World Tour on October 21, 2018; Taylor Swift, who performed three consecutive sold-out shows, drawing approximately 165,000 attendees in total; and the South Korean group BTS, which performed at the stadium during the Love Yourself: Speak Yourself Tour on May 25 and 26, 2019, drawing a sold-out audience of 84,728 people.

 National

 The first national concert at the Arena was performed by singer Roberto Carlos, on April 18, 2015, in commemoration of his 74th birthday.
 Over 50,000 people attended the presentation.

 List of major concerts

 List of major concerts and musical events held at the Allianz Parque involving the full stadium and the amphitheater.
 Some concerts may have a different configuration, by using an increased amphitheater with the stage advancing a bit further into the pitch, and therefore, creating a greater space for the audience on the stands and on the pitch itself.